 There are many reasons that the lungs become susceptible to sickness.
-The lungs often become weak due to damage caused by a serious illness, especially if the illness was never completely resolved.
-Many people report that they were rarely sick until they got one bad cold or flu, and now they are sick often.
-This is because the integrity of the lung tissue was compromised through the illness-causing a person to be prone to reoccurring sickness.
-A Chinese medicine view is that the “Qi” of the lungs and the “Wei Qi” defense was damaged, causing the lungs to be vulnerable to external pathogens.
-There can also be lung weakness in individuals who have or have had asthma, had a serious illness when young, exposure to toxic environmental pollutants or molds that damaged the lungs or have a constitutional lung weakness through their family line.
-If a person has a tendency to get frequent colds/flu and they also have poor diet and lifestyle habits, it will further increase the possibility of ongoing, or prolonged illnesses (esp. during the cold season).
+The lungs often become weak due to damage caused by a chronic illness, in particular, when it was never fully resolved.
+Many people report that they were rarely sick until they had one bad cold or flu.
+The reason for this is that the integrity of the lung tissue became compromised due to ongoing illness, causing vulnerability to reoccurring sickness.
+A Chinese medicine view is that there was damage to the Lung Qi and the defensive Wei Qi, which made the lungs vulnerable to external pathogens.
+There may have been a constitutional lung weakness in individuals who have or have had asthma or a chronic illness.
+Exposure to toxic environmental pollutants or molds can also cause damage to the lungs.
+Being prone to frequent colds/flu in combination with having poor lifestyle habits can increase the possibility of prolonged illnesses (esp. during the cold season).

 Another reason for lung weakness that is often overlooked stems from the grief that is unexpressed or over-expressed.
 In Asian medicine, the lungs hold and are vulnerable to grief.
 Emotions such as grief need healthy expression so that it does not become stuck in the body or become an overdeveloped pathway.
 On the flip side, as recognized and worked within Five Elements acupuncture, an individual with a constitutional lung weakness can have a propensity towards excessive or deficient grief, hopelessness, and or weeping.
 Often the individual with lung weakness will demonstrate a concave chest, to varying degrees.
 Opening the chest through breathwork, walking up steep hills, doing regular chest opening exercises, as well as finding healthy emotional outlets can help reestablish the health of the lungs.